leoTiez/ChromReD4/README.md

 ```

 Change the behaviour by changing the parameters in the file.

+## Results
+Whilst both simulate the same underlying process, they differ in their implementation.
+The deterministic diffusion equation
+calculates difference to a mean when everything would be perfectly mixed.
+Indeed, a visualisation of such an approach would
+indicate diffusion away from the DNA when binding is more stable.
+However, the Python implementation reveals that actually
+accumulation becomes stronger in genetic regions, when considering also bound proteins.
+Consequently, the phenomenon of
+apparently diffusing proteins occur simply the majority of proteins that can move freely are stably bound, and are therefore
+taken out of the system.
+This slightly contradicts [1].
+However, it should be emphasised that this implementation was only
+used for exemplifying different protein distributions in the nucleus, and what they mean for DNA-protein interaction processes.
+**An in depth analysis is missing, and the results should be taken w/ a pinch of salt.**

 ## References
 [1] Hoogstraten, Deborah, et al. "Versatile DNA damage detection by the global genome nucleotide excision repair protein XPC."
 Journal of cell science 121.17 (2008): 2850-2859.